-This program is designed for candidates who have an accredited bachelor degree but have not completed a course of study in education.
-Upon completion of the program, the candidate will be eligible for an Oregon Initial Teaching License.
-The program consists of 28 credits for Early Childhood and Elementary Authorization, Elementary and Middle Level Authorization, or Middle Level and High School Authorization.
-The following is a list of endorsements we currently provide for secondary licensure: Biology, Business, Language Arts, Mathematics, Music, Physical Education and Social Studies.
+The program is designed for candidates who have an accredited bachelor degree but did not earn a teaching license along with that degree.
+Upon completion of this program, the candidate will be eligible for an Oregon Preliminary Teaching license to teach at the elementary, middle or secondary level.

+The following is a list of endorsements we currently provide for secondary licensure: Biology, Health, Arts, Mathematics, Music, Physical Education and Social Studies.
 A unique feature of Corban's initial licensure program is that the candidate is provisionally enrolled in the Master of Science in Education program, and up to 12 credits can be used toward that degree.
 GTL program course schedules by semester are listed in Appendix A.